 Required for Students: University policy on eye and face protection for students is derived from legislation enacted by the North Carolina General Assembly entitled "Policy for Eye and Face Protection," and passed in 1969.
-This Act requires that eye protective devices be worn by students in shops and laboratories where work involves:
+This Act requires that eye protective devices be worn by students in shops, laboratories, or other areas where work involves:

 Eye protective devices are to be worn at all times while participating in any of the above programs.

-Required for Visitors: This act also provides that visitors to such shops and laboratories be furnished with and required to wear eye safety devices while such programs are in progress.
+Required for Visitors: This act also provides that visitors to such areas be furnished with and required to wear eye safety devices while such programs are in progress.

 Selection of Appropriate Devices Based on Hazard: The type of device required will depend on the nature of the hazard and the frequency with which it is encountered.
 There are three basic types of eye protection, which will meet the majority of University maintenance, shop, and laboratory requirements.
 These are: safety spectacles (with or without side shields), dust goggles, and chemical goggles.
 Each of these meets the basic eye protection standards for frontal exposure to flying particles.